Werewolf-Solutions/dao-dapp/README.md

 - why don't I get proposalState?

 - why datas, targets, signatures are not stored in proposal? or at least why they are not shown in DAO abi?

+- what if I create a proposal to start a sale with a sale already active? what are other critical points like that?

+- vote: handle if vote fails and other scenarios like already voted and so on